-- 1. find selector, receiver and its class - 2. lookup message in the method dictionary of the class - 3. if method not found, repeat this lookup in successive superclasses; if superclass is nil, instead send #doesNotUnderstand: - 4. create a new method context and set it up - 5. activate the context and start executing the instructions in the new method
+- 1. find selector, receiver and its class - 2. lookup message in the class' method dictionary - 3. if method not found, repeat this lookup in successive superclasses; if superclass is nil, instead send #doesNotUnderstand: - 4. create a new method context and set it up - 5. activate the context and start executing the instructions in the new method